Senexis/RedM-Native-Satchel/README.md

     print("This event is fired when the player breaks down an item, it has ID", itemId) end)

+AddEventHandler("native_satchel:item_dropped", function(itemId)
+    print("This event is fired when the player drops an item, it has ID", itemId) end)

 AddEventHandler("native_satchel:item_discarded", function(itemId)
     print("This event is fired when the player discards an item, it has ID", itemId) end)

-AddEventHandler("native_satchel:item_discarded_all", function(itemId)
-    print("This event is fired when the player discards all of an item, it has ID", itemId) end)

 AddEventHandler("native_satchel:item_sent_all", function(itemId)